CraftTweaker/CraftTweaker-Documentation/docs/Tips_Tricks/Foreword.md

 # Foreword

-This section will contain Tipps and Tricks from experienced Tweakers.
+This section will contain Tips and Tricks from experienced Tweakers.
 Remember that these are really individual and some can also hinder you from achieving your aims instead of facilitating it.

 ## What this section is for